samanklesaria/SizeCheck/README.md

-# sizecheck: Runtime Shape Validation for Size-Annotated PyTorch Code
+# sizecheck: Runtime Shape Validation for Size-Annotated Python Code

 The `sizecheck` package provides a Python decorator that automatically adds runtime shape checking to python functions based on size-annotated variable names using AST transformation.